Crown 0

 • Hair and Accessories

-Hair styles should be reasonable, appropriate and neat.
+Hair styles should be reasonable, appropriate, and neat.
 Hairstyles must not be worn in a way that is covering the eyes.
 Extreme, unnatural hair colours or mixture of colours (including dipping and other forms of colouring) and any patterned, shaved hairstyles are not permitted.
-Hair bands and headscarves/hair coverings/wraps/beads must be plain grey, brown, navy or black and have no or minimal patterning/wording.
+Hair bands and headscarves/hair coverings/wraps/beads must be plain grey, brown, navy, or black and have no or minimal patterning/wording.

 • Ensuring Compliance

 Inappropriate items of clothing or jewellery will be removed from the student and can be collected at the end of the school day.
-Repeat breaches of the rules by any student will be communicated to parents and may result in a longer term confiscation of items.
+Repeat breaches of the rules by any student will be communicated to parents and may result in a longer-term confiscation of items.

+Compulsory uniform items purchased from our uniform supplier should be worn as sold and must not be altered.
 Students not wearing full or correct uniform will be challenged and temporary loan stock issued where possible.
 Should a student refuse the request to change their uniform into an item being loaned from School stock, or refuse to remove any makeup/ or jewellery, this will be addressed as defiance and the student will be sent to the Withdrawal room.
-For PE, students without correct PE kit will be set a lunchtime detention.
-We do not loan PE kit.

-Students may be asked to go home briefly to remedy a breach of the School rules on appearance or uniform.
+For PE, students without correct PE uniform will be set a lunchtime detention.
+We do not loan PE uniform.
+Students who are injured or ill and are still expected to wear PE uniform and will be assigned a non-performing role.
+Students may be asked to go home briefly to remedy a breach of the school rules on appearance or uniform.
 This should be no longer than is necessary to remedy the breach.
-This is not an exclusion but will be deemed an authorised absence.
+This is not a suspension but will be deemed an authorised absence.
 If neither of these options are possible, the student will be expected to work separately from other students.
 Parents will always be contacted prior to a student being sent home to change.
-If the student continues to breach uniform rules in such a way as to be sent home to avoid school, or takes longer than is necessary to effect the change, the student’s absence will be counted as unauthorised.
-If a student’s disregard of uniform policy is persistent and defiant, this will be considered a behaviour issue and may lead to exclusion.
+If the student continues to breach uniform rules in such a way as to be sent home to avoid school or takes longer than is necessary to effect the change, the student’s absence will be counted as unauthorised.
+If a student’s disregard of uniform policy is persistent and defiant, this will be considered a behaviour issue and may lead to suspension.
 Parents will be asked to resolve any uniform issue promptly.

 The Principal, or another member of the senior leadership team, reserves the right to make a final decision with regards to uniform, jewellery or hairstyles deemed to be unacceptable.